-To begin with, his name is Donald Robert Perry Marquis:

-short, Don Marquis.
-It is pronounced Markwiss, not
+To begin with, his name is Donald Robert Perry Marquis: in short, Don Marquis.
+It is pronounced Markwiss, not Markee.

-He was born in Walnut, Ill., a sufficient number of years to be now in the prime of life.
-He has lived at varius times in the West, in the South, in the East, and in mokelyn.
-He has moved to Forest Hills Gardens, 51 Tendover Road.
+He was born in Walnut, Ill., a sufficient number of years ago to be now in the prime of life.
+He has lived at various times in the West, in the South, in the East, and in Brooklyn.
+He has moved to Forest Hills Gardens, 51 Wendover Road.

-Much of the interest which is attached to his very and varied personality reaches him vicariously, for admirers of Archy will not yield second place even to man who created him, and Hermione with her little of serious thinkers, Fothergil Finch who blew out brains some time ago and has been writing what Dulcy and call "marvellous" poetry ever since, Captain Fitzurse, old Soak, and even Gladys, late lamented daughter of bootlegger-all these come in for their share of attendand admiration.
+Much of the interest which is attached to his very rich and varied personality reaches him vicariously, for the admirers of Archy will not yield second place even to the man who created him, and Hermione with her little group of serious thinkers, Fothergil Finch who blew out his brains some time ago and has been writing what Dulcy might call "marvellous" poetry ever since, Captain Fitzurse, the Old Soak, and even Gladys, late lamented daughter of the bootlegger-all these come in for their share of attention and admiration.